 To make a mark is one of the most primal forms of communication.
 This gesture often relies on a simple indicator—an X, a line, the application of color.
 We mark to signal ownership, ensure memory, or confer respect.
 Alternatively, the physical marking of buildings is often a means of indicating vacancy, instability, or other important information.

-A Way, Away (Listen While I Say) begins by marking the building at 3721 Washington Boulevard, which has been slated for demolition.
-Painted gold by people who, whether as neighbors, occupants, or others, have a relationship to the site, the building is at once honored and shrouded by color—highlighting the final moment in its storied life.
-These golden bricks signify the preciousness and value of both material and community, while also calling attention to its imminent demolition.
+A Way, Away (Listen While I Say) began by marking the building at 3721 Washington Boulevard, which had been slated for demolition.
+Painted gold by people who, whether as neighbors, occupants, or others, have a relationship to the site, the building was at once honored and shrouded by color—highlighting the final moment in its storied life.
+These golden bricks signified the preciousness and value of both material and community, while also calling attention to its imminent demolition.

 Learn more about marking from the artists

-As a part of the Marking phase of the A Way, Away project, local artists, Ilene Berman and Pacia Anderson led community members in a discussion on the invisible processes of demolition and their effects on community.
+As a part Phase I--Marking, local artists Ilene Berman and Pacia Anderson led community members in a discussion on the invisible processes of demolition and their effects on community.
 Participants were able to leave their own mark on the site through a sign-making activity on the topics of place and displacement and the roles individuals, institutions, and communities play.